-Our global sustainability program, Sail & Sustain, is centered around our commitment to drive a positive impact on society and the environment while delivering on our vision to be the vacation of choice for everyone around the world.
+Our global sustainability program, Sail & Sustain, is centered around our commitment to drive a positive impact on society and nature while delivering on our vision to be the vacation of choice for everyone around the world.
 We offer itineraries to approximately 700 destinations globally, allowing our guests to travel and explore the world.
 Our business is inextricably linked to the preservation of our planet and the protection of our shared resources.
-We recognize our ethical, social and environmental responsibilities and are committed to maintaining our high standards of operational excellence, achieving results the right way and creating value for both our business and our stakeholders.
+We are committed to maintaining our high standards of operational excellence, achieving results the right way and creating value for both our business and our stakeholders.

-Our sustainability strategy is focused on five pillars: empowering people, reducing environmental impact, strengthening our communities, sailing safely and operating with integrity and accountability.
-The strategy was developed through cross-functional collaboration with key internal and external stakeholders and informed by our materiality assessment.
+Our sustainability strategy is focused on five pillars: empowering people, caring for nature, strengthening our communities, sailing safely and operating with integrity and accountability.
+The strategy was developed through cross-functional collaboration with key internal and external stakeholders and informed by our materiality assessment and other influencing factors.

-Our annual Sail & Sustain report, which is available on our website at www.nclhltd.com/sustainability, provides transparency to our stakeholders, with new goals and initiatives across our pillars.
+Our annual Sail & Sustain report, which is available on our website at www.nclhltd.com/sustainability, provides transparency to our stakeholders, with goals and initiatives across our pillars.